energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 hydrogen, methane, ammonia and methanol.
 In the model's code, they are designated with the appendix 'RE' to distinguish them from their fossil-based counterparts.

-The Belgian Hydrogen Import Coalition computed a projection of the import prices of e-fuels from international markets for the year 2035 :cite:`H2coalition2020shipping`.
-They indicate that 85% of this selling price would correspond to production cost, local transmission and local terminalling cost.
+The Belgian Hydrogen Import Coalition computed a projection of the import costs of e-fuels from international markets for the year 2035 :cite:`H2coalition2020shipping`.
+They indicate that 85% of the selling price would correspond to production cost, local transmission and local terminalling cost.
 The rest would correspond to shipping and remote terminalling.
-Thus, the revenue of an e-fuel exporter like Colombia would be equal to 85% of the computed import price.
-The corresponding values are indicated in :numref:`Table %s <tab:prices_resources_efuels>`.
+Thus, the revenue of an e-fuel exporter like Colombia would be equal to 85% of the computed import cost.
+The corresponding values are indicated in :numref:`Table %s <tab:costs_resources_efuels>`.

 .. container::

-   .. csv-table:: Price and GHG emissions associated to electricity imports and exports, in 2035.
+   .. csv-table:: Cost and GHG emissions associated to electricity imports and exports, in 2035.
 Abbreviations: Electricity (elec.).
       :header: **Resources** , **c**:sub:`op` **(import)** , **c**:sub:`op` **(export)**
       :widths: 15 15 15
-      :name: tab:prices_resources_efuels
+      :name: tab:costs_resources_efuels

 		 , [USD\ :sub:`2021`/MWh :sub:`fuel`] [12a]_ , [USD\ :sub:`2021`/MWh :sub:`fuel`] [12b]_
 		green hydrogen , 126.6 , 107.6